UCSD-SEELab/SmartHome/SmartHomePublic/README.md

 pip install -r requirements.txt

 # (3) Run code to parse raw data and extract features
+# WARNING: THIS WILL DELETE ALL EXISTING FILES IN /temp AND /output
 cd SmartHomePublic/code/cleaning
 python run.py
 ```

 The output of this process will be an HDF5 file containing two Pandas data frames which can be used in analysis algorithms.
+The label of each observation is contained in the column `label`.
 For detailed examples of how to use these files inspect `/code/analysis/mlp.py`.
 For detailed documentation on Pandas see: [Pandas Tutorials](https://pandas.pydata.org/pandas-docs/stable/tutorials.html) A simple example is given below:

 ```
 import pandas as pd